 Agnes always strived for peace within the Czech lands.
 It was she who negotiated the reconciliation between King Wenceslas I and his son Premysl Ottokar II averting a possible civil war which would otherwise become unavoidable.
 In addition, her intervention miraculously prevented a Tatar invasion.

 Agnes died in March 1282 in the St. Agnes Convent.
-She was spoken of highly due to her education, charity and mercifulness, and she was a very important personality of political, cultural and social life.
+She was spoken of highly due to her education, charity, and mercifulness, and she was a very important personality of political, cultural, and social life.
 Legends about her extraordinary life appeared instantly after her death.

 At the occasion of the eight-hundredth anniversary of St. Agnes’ birth, from 25 November 2011 to 25 March 2012, the Monastery of St. Agnes in Prague – Old Town is the venue of a very unique exhibition called Saint Agnes of Bohemia – Princess and Nun.
-The exhibition honours this extraordinary personality of Czech history and shows visitors her life reflected in numerous artistic works and historic links.
+The exhibition honors this extraordinary personality of Czech history and shows visitors her life reflected in numerous artistic works and historic links.
 An exhibition of this type, dedicated to St. Agnes of Bohemia, took place some 80 years ago.
-The current exposition presents nearly 300 exhibits, of which the most valuable include the Latin version of the legendary Candor lucis aeternae from the year 1328 and copies of submissions asking for canonisation.
+The current exposition presents nearly 300 exhibits, of which the most valuable include the Latin version of the legendary Candor lucis aeternae from the year 1328 and copies of submissions asking for canonization.

 The exhibition is organized by the Prague Archbishopric in cooperation with the National Gallery in Prague.
 The partners are the Knights of the Cross with the Red Star, the National Archives, and Charles University.
 The event takes place under the auspices of the Czech President Václav Klaus, the Czech Minister of Culture Jiří Besser, and the Mayor of Prague Bohuslav Svoboda.